jams2/scheme-scheme-interpreter/README.md

 # Scheme Interpreter

 This is a Scheme interpreter, written in Chez Scheme.
-It is an exercise of ideas from chapter 4 of The Structure and Interpretation of Computer Programs ([wizard book](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html)), and [William Byrd](https://www.youtube.com/channel/UCSC9kYeTee012BRsYw-y12Q)'s hangout series on youtube.
+It is an exercise of ideas from chapter 4 of the Structure and Interpretation of Computer Programs ([wizard book](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html)), and [William Byrd](https://www.youtube.com/channel/UCSC9kYeTee012BRsYw-y12Q)'s hangout series on youtube.
 There's also an example in [The Scheme Programming Language](https://www.scheme.com/tspl4/examples.html#./examples:h7), by Kent Dybvig.

 The idea is to implement an environment passing interpreter, with lexical scope.
 I'm adding the ideas from the book as I go.
 I'm using an alist representation of environment frames, but it's somewhat arbitrary.